henspace/henspace/games/21368TestOnly/startupTips.c747051b.md

 On a scrap of vellum passed to you by the village elder, are some notes that previous explorers have passed on to their successors.

-- To interact with people and objects, that includes fighting and trading, you must be next to them.
+- Click on people and objects.
+To interact with them you must be next to them.
 That means to their north, south, east or west -- not diagonally.
-- Slime and other organic growths will only affect you if you linger in them.
-You can always run through them unharmed.
+- To manage your own inventory, click on yourself.
 - Your masters are expecting a return on their investments, so keep your eye out for gold.
 The more gold and experience you can gain, the greater your reputation will be.
+- Resting between dungeon floors can restore some health.
+You need one meal (food and drink) for a short rest, and three meals for a long rest.
-- To use any spells you learn, you'll need to rest between dungeon floors and eat 3 meals each comprising a drink and rations.
+- To use any spells you learn, you'll need to take a long rest so you can prepare them.
 - Cantrips are quick magic.
 If you learn any, you can use them straight away.
+- The little target icon at the bottom right of the map, autocentres the map on your hero.
+Drag the map to disable it; click it again to enable it.

 Good luck.
 You're going to need it.